lhuddlesto/pomodoro/README.md

 # pomodoro
-A pomodoro timer for productivity.
+A pomodoro timer for productivity, built with ReactJS.

 # Installation